jb753/turbigen/doc/config.rst

 ---------

 Under the `mean_line` key, a `type` key is required to specify the architecture or topology of turbomachine to design.
-This can take any of the values listed in :py:mod:`turbigen.meanline` for which mean-line design functions have been written.
+This can either be: one the built-in mean-lines listed in in :py:mod:`turbigen.meanline`, or a file path to a user-written mean-line module that provides the correct functions.
 Also specified are the aerodynamic or geometric paramters needed to solve for the flow along the mean-line for the current turbomachine type.
 The design variables are fed directly into the `forward` mean-line design functions in :py:mod:`turbigen.meanline` (see the :ref:`Mean line page <ml>` for more detail) The configuration file might look like:

 .. code-block:: yaml